 "The state budget outlook work group, in consultation with the economic and revenue forecast work group and outside experts if necessary, must analyze the extent to which the proposed methodology for projecting expenditures for the ensuing fiscal biennia may be reliably used to determine the future impact of appropriations and make recommendations to change the outlook process to increase reliability and accuracy.
 The recommendations are due by December 1, 2013, and every five years thereafter."

 The following memo provides an update from the state budget outlook workgroup.
+This analysis was last completed in 2019.

 Background: